-The Headteacher is responsible for ensuring:
+9 The Headteacher is responsible for

-- The policy is readily available, that governors, staff, students and parents/carers know about it.
-The procedures in the policy are followed. - Regular information for staff and governors is produced about the policy and how it is working.
-Training for staff and governors on the policy. - 27 Make sure all staff fulfil their responsibilities and receive training and support for this. - Take appropriate action in cases of harassment and discrimination.
+- ensuring that the policy is readily available, that Trustees, staff, students and parents/carers know about it.
+The procedures in the policy are followed. - providing regular information for staff and Trustees about the policy and how it is working - training for staff and Trustees on the policy. - ensuring that all staff fulfil their responsibilities and receive training and support for this. - taking appropriate action in cases of harassment and discrimination.

-All School Staff are responsible for:
+10 All School Staff are responsible for:

-- 29 Promoting an inclusive and collaborative ethos in the classroom. - 30 Modelling good practices, dealing with discriminatory incidents, recognise and tackle bias and stereotyping. - 31 Promoting equality and avoiding discrimination against anyone. - 32 Keeping up to date with the law on discrimination, taking training and learning opportunities.

-Visitors and Contractors are responsible for:

-33 Following our expectations regarding equality.
+- promoting an inclusive and collaborative ethos in the classroom. - modelling good practices, dealing with discriminatory incidents, recognise and tackle bias and stereotyping. - promoting equality and avoiding discrimination against anyone. - keeping up to date with the law on discrimination, taking training and learning opportunities. - 11 Visitors and Contractors are responsible for Following our expectations regarding equality.